-The liquidity coverage ratio (LCR) is a quantitative liquidity standard developed by the BCBS to ensure that those banking organisations to which this standard is to apply have sufficient high-quality liquid assets to cover expected net cash outflows over a 30-day liquidity stress period.
-The final standard was announced in

-January 2013 by the BCBS.
-The LCR has been progressively implemented since 2015 in accordance with the CRR, with banks having had to fully comply (100 per cent.) with such ratio since 1st January, 2018.
+The liquidity coverage ratio (LCR) is a quantitative liquidity standard developed by the BCBS to ensure that those banking organisations to which this standard applies have sufficient high-quality liquid assets to cover expected net cash outflows over a 30-day liquidity stress period.
+The final standard was announced in January 2013 by the BCBS.
+The LCR has been progressively implemented since 2015 in accordance with CRR I, with banks having had to fully comply (100 per cent.) with such ratio since 1st January, 2018.

 The BCBS's net stable funding ratio (NSFR) has a time horizon of one year and has been developed to provide a sustainable maturity structure of assets and liabilities such that banks maintain a stable funding profile in relation to their on- and off-balance sheet activities that reduces the likelihood that disruptions to a bank's regular sources of funding will erode its liquidity position in a way that could increase the risk of its failure.
-The BCBS contemplated that the NSFR, including any revisions, was to be implemented by member countries as a minimum standard by 1st January, 2018, with no phase-in scheduled.
-The NSFR has not yet been introduced but the EU Banking Reforms propose the introduction of a harmonised binding requirement for the NSFR across the EU.
+The BCBS contemplated that the NSFR, including any revisions, was to be implemented by member countries as a minimum standard by 1st January, 2018, with no phase-in.
+While the NSFR has not yet been introduced, CRR II provides for the introduction of a harmonised binding requirement for the NSFR across the EU.